top of page

 In Chicago, EXPLODE! focused on queer dance of the Midwest across four sites: Three on Northwestern University's campus and one at Chicago dance center Links Hall.
 This festival was sponsored by and ran co-currently with the Annual Conference of the Dance Studies Association.

-EXPLODE! queer dance
+EXPLODE! queer dance (California)

 MAY 30 - JUNE 1, 2019